BlastX-Core/BlastX/doc/gitian-building.md

 the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing for gitian to work offline.

-Building BlastX
+Building Blastx
 ----------------------

-To build BlastX (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the blastx repository.
+To build Blastx (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the blastx repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.